navi-language/website/learn.md

 ### Implement a Struct

 Use `impl` to declare a struct method.
 The `self` is a keyword, it is a reference to the current struct instance.
-Unlike Rust, you don't need declare `self` as the first parameter.
+Unlike Rust, you don't need to declare `self` as the first parameter.

 ```nv
 impl User {